-Autumn in northwest Michigan – some say it’s the best time of year….and who are we to argue!
-Grab your fleece and take a driving tour (or hike in other areas if you’d prefer).
-Bright reds, yellows and oranges surround you at every bend in the road…jumping out from maples, oaks, aspens and birches.
-Lakes are alive with geese and ducks, sometimes hidden by early morning mists.
+Some say Autumn is the best time of year in northwest Michigan.
+Bright reds, yellows and oranges surround you at every bend in the road.
+Lakes are alive with geese and ducks.
 Deer quietly share your space and the aroma of woodsmoke fills the air.
 Take a tour and check out our natural beauty and country charm.

 View the Fall Color Guide online.